 Where possible we try to minimise the use of paper so do not post out letters except in individual circumstances.
+We use the Studybugs app for most parent communication.
 If there is a letter we will text a link for you to view it on the school’s website.
 The school’s website will also have the calendar for the academic year for notable dates and term times, information about trips, recent successes and previous letters for downloading.
 All our policies, results and most recent Ofsted inspection are all available for viewing on the website.
 We may also call, text or email you to request or pass information on.
 Finally, Class Charts will be available for viewing using an app on your phone so you can access your child’s academic progress, behaviour and attendance.

 Please remember to inform the school if you have any changes to your contact details.

 What happens if my child is ill in school?

 The school’s medical room is situated at reception.
 If your child feels unwell they need to ask their class teacher or tutor for note before going to reception.
 Here, a trained first aider will assess whether your child needs to be sent home.
 If this is the case, we will call you to either obtain permission to send them home alone or request that someone collects them.
 In some circumstances we can give paracetamol or hayfever medication, but only if we have your permission.

 The school has several trained first aiders including some who are trained to operate the school’s defibrillator should this be required.

 If your child has any regular medication they need to take such as a course of antibiotics or insulin we can look after this in a lockbox or a refrigerator.
 Students will need to administer their own medication, but can do so in the privacy of the school’s medical room.